A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game

 \section{Abstract}

-In this paper we focus on a discrete lion and man game with an $\eps$-capture criterion.
-We prove that in uniformly convex bounded domains the lion always wins and, using ideas stemming from proof mining, we extract a uniform rate of convergence for the successive distances between the lion and the man.
+In this paper we analyze, based on an interplay between ideas and techniques from logic and geometric analysis, a pursuit-evasion game.
+More precisely, we focus on a uniform betweenness property and use it in the study of a discrete lion and man game with an $\eps$-capture criterion.
+In particular, we prove that in uniformly convex bounded domains the lion always wins and, using ideas stemming from proof mining, we extract a uniform rate of convergence for the successive distances between the lion and the man.
 As a byproduct of our analysis, we study the relation among different convexity properties in the setting of geodesic spaces. \\

 {\em MSC: 91A24, 49N75 (primary), 53C23, 03F10 (secondary)} \\

 {\em Keywords}: Lion and man game, \and rate of convergence, \and uniform convexity, \and betweenness property.